 These fall into a number of categories.
 Design features, like those mentioned effect structure and performance.
 Some, like high visibility guys and extra exterior doors, enhance safety.
 Others improve the experience, like our panoramic, tinted windows and large, well-placed vents that create a light, airy interior while minimising condensation.
 Versatility also improves camping.
 Examples include our Universal Inner that balances bedroom and living space.

 One of the common questions that we are asked at Outwell concerns the benefits of different tent fabrics and how they compare.
 But surely the question should be: How do the pros and cons of a material fit in with our camping style?
 All our materials – including groundsheets – will keep out wind and water.
 But materials do this in different ways and may require a different set of camping skills to ensure they do this efficiently.
 Variables like time, money, use, space will also affect choice.
-Here we will consider three types of material: Cotton, polyester and polycotton.
+You can read more about our Outwell tent materials here.

 Make camping checklists and buy optional extras as packages